sumeetdas/succinct-rust/README.md

 i32 here is data type for 32-bit integer values.

 # Constants
-* Constants are always immutable, so can't use `mut` with them.
-* Constants always require data type annotation.
-* Constants can be used in any scope, including global scope.
-    * They remain valid in the scope they are defined in.
-* Constants can only be assigned constant values, like string or numbers and not some values computed during runtime (like result of some function call)
 * To define constant:
 ```rust
 const PI:f32 = 3.14;
 ```
 * By convention, constants are named as ALL_CAPS.
+* Constants are always immutable, so can't use `mut` with them.
+* Constants always require data type annotation (e.g. `PI:f32`).
+* Constants can be used in any scope, including global scope.
+    * They remain valid in the scope they are defined in.
+* Constants can only be assigned constant values, like string or numbers and not some values computed during runtime (like result of some function call)

 # Shadowing
 * You can reuse same variable name in Rust.